atfrank/PyShifts/README.md

 PyShifts is a graphical analysis tool that utilize chemical shifts to assess the global quality of NMR structures of RNA.
 For more information on theoretical basis as well as our promising test results, see http://linktoManuscript .

 ## Installation
 Pyshifts is a plugin in PyMOL, an open source Python-enhanced molecular graphics tool.
-Python of version 2.7.10 and PyMOL is REQUIRED for Pyshifts.
+Python of version 2.7.10 and PyMOL are REQUIRED for Pyshifts.
 #### 1. Python
 - Python version of 2.7.10 (and 2.7.10 only), which is freely available at https://www.python.org/downloads/release/python-2710/.
 - If your current Python version is not 2.7.10, and you prefer not to change it, you can use the following commands to create a Python 2.7.10 environment temporarily for Pyshifts: conda create -n pyshifts python=2.7.10 source active pyshifts
 After each use of Pyshifts, use
             source deactivate pyshifts
 to go back to your normal Python settings.

 #### 2. PyMOL